grafana/grafana/docs/sources/alerting/set-up/configure-high-availability/_index.md

 When running multiple Grafana instances, all alert rules are evaluated on every instance.
 This multiple evaluation of alert rules is visible in the [state history](ref:state-history) and provides a straightforward way to verify that your high availability configuration is working correctly.

-You can also confirm your high availability setup by monitoring alertmanager metrics exposed by Grafana:
+You can also confirm your high availability setup by monitoring Alertmanager metrics exposed by Grafana.

 | Metric                                               | Description                                                                                                    |
 | ---------------------------------------------------- | -------------------------------------------------------------------------------------------------------------- |